mattpap/masters-thesis/sphinx/src/groebner.rst

 many of them.
 Alternatively we can take 10 dimes, 3 nickels and 2 pennies, or 2 quarters, 3 dimes, 5 nickels and 12 pennies, etc. There are quite a few combinations that can be generated to get the desired value.
 But which of those combinations leads to the minimal number of necessary coins?
-To answer this question we will take advantage of |groebner| bases computed with respect to *total degree* ordering of monomials (see [Buchberger2007talk]_).
+To answer this question we will take advantage of |groebner| bases computed with respect to a *total degree* ordering of monomials [Buchberger2007talk]_.

 First we should note that there are relations between values of particular coins, i.e. a nickel is equivalent to 5 pennies, a dime has the same value as 10 pennies and a quarter consists of 25 pennies.